 The filesystem.writableroot in config.properties is set to the default installation directory in the installer (for Linux <installDir>/root and for Windows <installDir>/appfiles), and it always overrides this property on upgrade.
-If the target or the subdirectory that points to the writableroot are manually changed, two writableroots are created during the update and the configuration can be such we introduced lost. То prevent а scenario, а new property called filesystem.writableroot.allow_different_dir in the configuration files.
+If the target or the subdirectory that points to the writableroot are manually changed, two writableroots are created during the update and the configuration can be lost. prevent such a scenario, we introduced a new property called filesystem.writableroot.allow\different\dir in the configuration files.